tarantool/doc/doc/book/replication/repl_sync.rst

     box.cfg{replication_synchro_quorum = <number of instances>}

-This option tells how many replicas should confirm the receipt of a synchronous transaction before it can finish its commit.
-So far this option accounts all replicas, including anonymous.
+This option tells how many replicas should confirm the receipt of a synchronous transaction before it is committed.
+So far, this option accounts for all replicas including anonymous ones.
 As a usage example, consider this:

 .. code-block:: lua